cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # High-level application perspective {#ApplicationPerspective}

 CPace enables balanced password-authenticated key establishment.
-CPace requires a shared secret octet string, the password-related string (PRS) available to both parties A and B. PRS can be a low-entropy secret itself, for instance a clear-text password encoded according to {{?RFC8265}}, or any string derived from a common secret, for instance by use of a key derivation function.
+I.e. with CPace the parties start the protocol with a shared secret octet string, namely the password-related string (PRS).
+PRS can be a low-entropy secret itself, for instance a clear-text password encoded according to {{?RFC8265}}, or any string derived from a common secret, for instance by use of a key derivation function.

-Applications with clients and servers where the server side is storing account and password information in its persistent memory are recommended to use augmented PAKE protocols such as OPAQUE {{?I-D.irtf-cfrg-opaque}}.
+Applications with clients and servers where the server side is storing account and password information in its persistent memory are recommended to use _augmented_
+PAKE protocols such as OPAQUE {{?I-D.irtf-cfrg-opaque}}.

 In the course of the CPace protocol, A sends one message to B and B sends one message to A. CPace does not mandate any ordering of these two messages.
 We use the term "initiator-responder" for CPace where A always speaks first, and the term "symmetric" setting where anyone can speak first.

 CPace's output is an intermediate session key (ISK), but any party might abort in case of an invalid received message.
-A and B will produce the same ISK value only if both sides did initiate the protocol using the same protocol inputs, specifically the same PRS and the same value for the optional input parameters CI, ADa, ADb and sid that will be specified in the upcoming sections.
+A and B will produce the same ISK value if and only if both sides did initiate the protocol using the same protocol inputs, specifically the same PRS and the same value for the optional input parameters CI, ADa, ADb and sid that will be specified in section {{OptionalInputs}}.

 The naming of ISK as "intermediate" session key highlights the fact that it is RECOMMENDED that applications process ISK by use of a suitable strong key derivation function KDF (such as defined in {{?RFC5869}}) before using the key in a higher-level protocol.

-## Optional CPace inputs
+## Optional CPace inputs {#OptionalInputs}

 For accommodating different application settings, CPace offers the following OPTIONAL inputs, i.e. inputs which MAY also be the empty string: